VDA5050/VDA5050/VDA5050_EN.md

 For a near real-time position update the AGV can broadcast its position and velocity on the subtopic `visualization`.

-The structure of the position message is the same as the position and velocity message in the state.
+The structure of the position object is the same as the position and velocity object in the state.
 For additional information see section "[6.11.6 Implementation](#6116-implementation)" for the vehicle state.
 The update rate for this topic is defined by the integrator.